 Initially, of course, my mind was running in quite conventional circuits so I visualized a series of over 30 books, but the world has turned to the Internet and thus a platform for sharing has been created that is free of the editorial intrusions typical of academia as well as the heavy hands of the dot com moguls.

 What can I tell you about myself?
 I majored in Asian Studies and received a B.A. in 1962 from the University of Hawaii while a student with then new East-West Center.
 I studied Japanese and Indonesian and took courses mainly in philosophy and anthropology.
 During the summer of 1962, there was an article in the Japan Times about a tribe in Africa in which the entire adult population was blind and children were used as seeing eyes.
 I went ballistic and asked if I were a doctor how many people could I treat?
 If I were a teacher, how many people would learn about hygiene and health?
 If I were an economist, maybe the wheels of progress would be set in motion, and there would be schools and institutions in which others were trained as doctors.
 I never asked if I would enjoy the curriculum, but I wrote to Yale University and explained my mission and they accepted me.
 So, I got an M.A. in 1964 but could not find a job overseas in which my idealism could be expressed.
 Rather, I became furious over the alleged Gulf of Tonkin incident and spent the next two years ranting and raving about war and peace.
 This led to taking a job with the State Department in Vietnam and eventually to writing a withdrawal plan that one of my Yale professors passed along to President Nixon.
-I was driving a Land Rover from England to India when someone at the next table in Dubrovnik dropped a Time Magazine on my table and I read my withdrawal plan.
+I was driving a Land Rover from England to India when someone at the next table in Dubrovnik dropped a Time Magazine on my table and I saw my withdrawal plan in print.

 In India, my title was Special Assistant to the Ambassador for Low-End Poverty.
 As I look back at my assignment, I realize how many euphemisms there are for policy; but at the time I was in India, I felt the heavy weight of inertia, thousands of years of tradition.
 I never would have predicted how fast the country could modernize.
-India did, however, afford me to return to my love of mysticism and to go deeper into the psychospiritual nature of suffering.
+India did, however, afford me the opportunity to return to my love of mysticism and to go deeper into the psychospiritual nature of suffering.

 Ultimately, a few months before my 30th birthday, I retired and spent most of the next decade in meditation.
 I became highly clairvoyant and could see the aura as well as details inside the body.
 I took up esoteric astrology; but, at the urging of Dr. Nathalie D. Tucker, ultimately specialized in medical astrology.